Majors, Minors and Certificates

 The M.A. program in TESOL prepares teachers to teach English as a second language in an English-speaking setting as well as English as a foreign language in countries around the world.
 The program includes 30 hours of coursework focusing on language, linguistics, literature and culture in conjunction with different aspects of teaching English, while balancing both the theoretical and practical aspects of TESOL.

-View the Teaching English to Speakers of Other Languages (TESOL) Master's Major Information
+View Major Information: Teaching English to Speakers of Other Languages (TESOL) Master's